 Does the Consumer Even Want a Connected Car?

 With all this excitement over connected cars, a salient question to ask is whether consumers want connected cars.
-Connected cars are so new that about 40 percent of consumers are unaware of the connected car industry or what it can do for them.
-That leaves a meager 14 percent who understand what connected cars are, at least in the broader sense.
+Connected cars are so new that about 40 percent of consumers are unaware of the connected vehicle industry or what it can do for them.
+That leaves a meager 14 percent who understand what connected vehicles are, at least in the broader sense.

 In September 2014, McKinsey & Company reported that 37 percent of those surveyed would not consider a connected car; whereas, 13 percent would not buy a car that was not connected.
 Obviously, this is a marketing failure to point out the benefits of using a connected car.
 In similar surveys, when asked what features consumers would prefer, 69 percent of respondents wanted streaming music inside their cars, 57 percent wanted the ability to surf the Internet in their car, 52 percent wanted their car to identify accidents and congestion before they arrived, and also identify traffic signals.